RSS Feed Widget for Website. No-code - Poper

 Acme corporate site at acmecorp.com with embedded Poper RSS feed widget rendering the same 3 items in a deep emerald and warm cream palette

 Mockups for illustration.
-Pull your real RSS Feed Widget: Embed Any RSS or Atom Feed on Your Website from RSS and embed in 90 seconds.
+Pull your real RSS feed and embed in 90 seconds.

 How to use it